9X9NETWORK/nncloudtv/README.md

 -   jetty6 is loading wrong gnumail.jar, fixes:

-    a.  edit /etc/jetty/start.config:
+    1.  edit /etc/jetty/start.config:
         comment out the use of gnumail and activation.jar
         doesn't actually take effect, but just to be sure for future use.

-    b.  remove following files(gnumail*.jar) under /usr/share/java/:
+    2.  remove following files(gnumail*.jar) under /usr/share/java/:

         gnumail.jar, gnumail-1.1.2.jar, gnumail-providers.jar, gnumail-providers-1.1.2.jar

-    c.  copy following files to /usr/share/jetty/lib:
+    3.  copy following files to /usr/share/jetty/lib:

         mail-1.4.jar, activation-1.1.jar

-    d. upgrade to jetty 7 should be able to solve the problem as well.
+    4. upgrade to jetty 7 should be able to solve the problem as well.

 Running the app on EC2
 --------------------------------

 -   build war

-    a.  change datanucleus property files if necessary
+    1.  change datanucleus property files if necessary
-    b.  check port setting on server if ncessary
+    2.  check port setting on server if ncessary

             :::bash
             netstat -vatn